 Before we get into the details of taxes on surrogacy compensation, remember this: The information in this article should not be taken as financial or legal advice.
 While we’ve tried our best to present accurate information, we cannot guarantee its validity.
 We advise all surrogates speak with a local tax accountant before making any final decisions on their federal tax forms.

 Often, the question of whether a surrogate mother will pay taxes first arises during the drafting of her surrogacy contract.
-Any good surrogacy lawyer should make sure to include a clause that holds intended parents accountable for any taxes that a gestational carrier may or may not be expected to pay on her compensation.
-As soon as you have a surrogacy attorney, talk with them in depth about this process to make sure you understand what taxes (if any) you might expect to pay after your surrogacy journey.
-You and your intended parents should always be on the same page about this topic before your surrogacy contract is finalized and signed.
+Some surrogacy lawyers may include a clause that holds intended parents accountable for any taxes a gestational carrier may be expected to pay, while other attorneys don’t include this clause in the contract.
+As soon as you find a surrogacy attorney, talk with them in depth about this process to make sure you understand what taxes (if any) you might expect to pay after your surrogacy journey.
+You and your intended parents should always be on the same page about whether they’re accountable for your taxes or not before your surrogacy contract is finalized and signed.

 In the debate about whether income from being a surrogate is taxable or not, the answer often comes down to the language used in the surrogacy contract and the tax laws of the state where a surrogate resides.
 In your research, you may find a few phrases thrown about:

 As mentioned, because there are no court cases setting a precedent for this topic, the effectiveness of this language is up for debate.
-When it comes to taxes on surrogacy compensation, it’s a good idea not to assume anything without the assistance of a professional.
+It’s a good idea to speak with your attorney who can walk you through the ins and outs of whether you have to pay taxes on your surrogate pay or not.

 Who Should I Talk to About Surrogacy Compensation Taxes?